jeffersonpp/Plain-PHP/README.md

 Plain PHP API using JSON to send values and JSON to get values

 ### Possible Paths
-Just link the travels by origin to destination
+Link the travels by origin to destination giving an overall info